ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/export-profile.md

 # Exporting a Profile

 This page explains how to export a <profile:> and all the accounts it contains from the Symbol Desktop Wallet.
-Exporting a profile lets you create a backup or use the same accounts on another device by [importing the profile](./import-profile.md) there.
+Exporting a profile allows you to create a backup or use the same accounts on another device by [importing the profile](./import-profile.md) there.

 The Symbol Desktop Wallet exports profiles as paper wallets: